Five reasons why Fraser Island was the royal favourite!

 “Fraser Island has a secret military heritage that very few know about - during World War II the island was the training ground for an elite Z Special Unit, where they undertook jungle and amphibious training in preparation for missions into Asia,” Annie said.

-Learning about Fraser’s military connections will be a real personal interest for Harry, particularly with his own service background.
+Learning about Fraser’s military connections was a personal interest for Harry, particularly with his own service background, having explored the grounds of our Commando School and the historic McKenzie's Jetty.

 4. FOLLOWING IN THE ROYAL FOOTSTEPS